 Depression is the number one mental health condition across the globe.
 It has many underlying causes, and people experience it in different severities.
-While depression is often treated with therapy and/or psychiatric medications, there are things you can do on your own that will help to improve symptoms of depression.
-These activities will help improve current symptoms of depression, and can help prevent symptoms from returning.
+So many people have been fighting depression for years, often fighting depression in isolation since they don’t want to discuss their symptoms with others.
+While depression is often treated with therapy and/or psychiatric medications, there are things you can do on your own to fight depression naturally.
+These habits will help improve current symptoms of depression, and can help prevent symptoms from returning.

 1. Physical Activity

 Research has shown moderate physical activity to be as effective as antidepressants for treating mild to moderate major depressive disorder.
 Plus, not only do you get the antidepressant benefits of the exercise, you get all the physical benefits too.
 Your energy levels will likely improve, as well as your ability to concentrate and your sleep quality.
 Now don’t think this means you have to go work out at the gym for an hour in order to get the benefits.
 Just a 20 minute walk around your neighborhood is enough to improve your mood.
 I get that even a 20 minute walk sounds like a ton of work and pretty overwhelming when you’re feeling depressed, so if you need to start with a 5 minute walk, that’s fine too.
 You’ll still get benefits from that, and doing something is better than doing nothing at all.

 2. Creative Expression/Enjoyable Activities

 Engaging in activities that are creative or that are just for fun can improve your mood as well.
 Typically, if you’ve been feeling depressed, this is an area of your life that you’ve been ignoring.
 It may be difficult at first to do these things, and you may not find them as fun as you used to.
 However, if you keep trying them in small doses, chances are, you will start to find the joy in them again.